ArshanAvula/ARR-MadLibs/README.md

 # Final Code

-    public static void main(String[] args) {                       // The code doesnt start here but the syntax is weird when copying and pasting it from the file so live with it
+    public static void main(String[] args) {                       // The code doesn't start here but the syntax is weird when copying and pasting it from the file so live with it
     //Test Case: The (noun) (verb) up the (adjective) tree.

     //Input user MadLib